mjbernet3/insurance_prediction/README.md

 ### Unsupervised Results

 As stated previously, even though it was difficult to find meaningful clusters, we were able to gain valuable information from using KMeans with 15 clusters that confirmed our earlier data exploration findings.
 When observing the average and standard deviation of the charges in each cluster, it is clear that some clusters primarily have much lower charges than others.
 To investigate this phenomenon, we looked at the average and standard deviation of each feature for each cluster.
 Only one feature offered a clear and meaningful explanation for the difference of charges between clusters: smoking.
 Every cluster that had signficantly higher average charges consisted of only smokers.
 This evidence confirms the earlier claim made in the data exploration section that smoking is by far the most important feature in determing an individual's risk for high insurance costs.
-These results coupled with our earlier findings from data exploration lead us to believe that $15000 is the optimal split between high and low-to-medium cost insurance, as this represents a split between the charges for smokers and non-smokers.
+These results coupled with our earlier findings from data exploration lead us to believe that $15000 is the optimal split between high and low cost insurance, as this represents a split between the charges for smokers and non-smokers.

 <img width="400" alt="Screen Shot 2020-12-07 at 2 59 04 AM" src="https://user-images.githubusercontent.com/46691358/101324475-52002f80-3838-11eb-80ed-b18f594e1c1b.png"><img width="400" alt="Screen Shot 2020-12-07 at 2 59 39 AM" src="https://user-images.githubusercontent.com/46691358/101324539-680df000-3838-11eb-95c4-a54e66b5d7fc.png">

 ## Supervised Learning

-To make the best possible predictions, we compared the performance of four different regression models on combined, high, and low-to-medium cost data individually.
-By also training each of our models with high and low-to-medium cost data only, we hoped to achieve more accurate predictions for individuals highly likely to have low-to-medium or high costs, which we now know is significantly influenced by smoking and potentially a higher BMI.
+To make the best possible predictions, we compared the performance of four different regression models on combined, high, and low cost data individually.
+By also training each of our models with high and low cost data only, we hoped to achieve more accurate predictions for individuals highly likely to have low or high costs, which we now know is significantly influenced by smoking and potentially a higher BMI.

-We used our unsupervised results to determine the threshold to split high cost versus low-medium cost for our supervised learning.
-After creating our high and low-to-medium cost datasets based on our $15000 threshold, we created a training and testing set for each, as well as for the combined dataset.
+We used our unsupervised results to determine the threshold to split high cost versus low cost for our supervised learning.
+After creating our high and low cost datasets based on our $15000 threshold, we created a training and testing set for each, as well as for the combined dataset.
 Each training set consisted of 80% of the data in a set, while each testing set consisted of the remaining 20%.
 All data in both training and testing sets was scaled so that evaluation metrics were interpretable, and the performance of scaled sets was compared against unscaled sets to ensure that performance was unaffected.

 ### Linear Regression